ynnadkrap/balldontlie/frontend/source/index.html.md

 seasons | | An array of seasons team_ids | | An array of team_ids
 postseason | | Boolean
+start_date | | A single date in 'YYYY-MM-DD' format.
+This is used to select games that occur on or after this date. end_date | | A single date in 'YYYY-MM-DD' format.
+This is used to select games that occur on or before this date.

 ## Get a Specific Game